mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/24/Day-36/">February 24, 2017</a></small></div>
 <p>poll/ <strong>Support for Obamacare hits an all-time high</strong>.
-54% of Americans approve of the Affordable Care Act, while 43% disapprove.
+54% of Americans approve of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>, while 43% disapprove.
 That's up from an even split (48%-47%) in a Pew survey from December. (<a href="http://www.cnn.com/2017/02/24/politics/pew-survey-obamacare-support-record-high/" target="_blank">CNN</a>)</p>